xrdocs/ncs5500/_tutorials/bfd-architecture-on-ncs5500-and-ncs500.md

 **1st cycle:**

   - L3 Lookup takes place.
-  - BFD is treated as an IP packet and will hit the FLP entry which satisfies IP criteria and destination is resolved as recycle port.
+  - BFD is treated as an IP packet and check will be made whether it is a for-us packet.
-  - Identify the packet as for us packet and recycle for second pass.
+  - If the packet is identified as for us packet and it is recycled for second pass.
-  - The PP port value on which packet is received is extracted in PMF stage.
+  - The packet Processor port value on which packet is received is extracted in PMF stage.
+(It seems internal will remove it)

 **2nd cycle:**

-  - Packet hits PMF entries.
   - After recycling the packet, parser will qualify the packet as BFD and would set the trap code accordingly.
+  - There are 2 possibilties: 1) packet trap to LC CPU (BFD sw stack) 2) packet trap to OAM engine
+  - point 1 Intial BFD packets before the session or pre-hand shake BFD packets are sent to LC CPU

+    Point 2
+  - When OAMP processor receives the BFD packet.
+It has 2 options
+    - OAMP consume the BFD packet
+    - OAMP punts the packet to CPU.
+  - Upon the reception of the BFD packet, various checks are done.
+  - When any of this checks fails and the corresponding sticky bit is set and destination to the CPU is picked.
+  - If all the checks pass , the Packet is consumed by the OAMP machine and not punted to CPU.

+  To be removed
-  - In PMF stage, BFD packet would be processed and sets the traps & destination accordingly.
+  - BFD packet would be processed and traps sets the traps & destination accordingly.
   - Packet is redirected to egress line card based on PMF action.

+All of us are already aware of the Pipeline architecture which is used for packet processing in NCS55xx and NCS5xx.
+Let us understand the packet processing w.r.t BFD.

+to be removed
+  - When a packet is received in the ingress direction, it goes through several stages in IRPP.
+  - Ingress hardware logic is capable of identifying the oam packets which is present in Forwader block in pipeline.

+Scale is defined by the OAM engine.

+TX Path

+OAM will generate the BFD packet with complete BFD payload and UDP header It will also generate the partial L3 header
+Now this packet is injected into the IRPP
+IRPP and ITPP will send the packet as it is to the ETPP In ETPP and ERPP the complete L3 header is populated and L2 header is also added to the packet Packet is then sent out accordingly to the network interface

 ## BFD Timers